afolta/bagel-buddy/README.md

-# README
+# Bagel Buddy

-Bagel Buddy is a Rails application that allows a user to locate bagel shops within a given area.
+A Rails application that allows a user to locate bagel shops within a given area.

 ## Dependencies:
 - The React frontend application for this application is located here [Bagel Buddy Frontend](https://github.com/afolta/bagel-buddy-frontend)